 -- Letter from Ron Weasley on Harry's 13th Birthday

-Inventor of the Sneakoscope, a type of Dark Detector that warns when someone untrustworthy is nearby (FW).
+Edgar Strougler was the inventor of the Sneakoscope, a type of Dark Detector that warns when someone untrustworthy is nearby (FW).

 Other canon notes and references